eminsenay/IremEczOtomasyonu/README.md

 Nothing.

 ### CustomerListWindow

+"Satış Ekranı" search window uses this window.
+Selected customer should be also selected at the "satış ekranı" but it is ignored.

 ### IncomingExpirationsWindow

+Nothing.

 ### MainWindow
 ### ProductDetailsWindow

+* Expiration dates of the product is not displayed when the product is added for the first time.
+* Other parts are not tested properly

 ### ProductSaleCountWindow
 ### PurchaseListWindow
 ### SaleListWindow
 ### SaleWindow

+Not working - No expiration date can be found for the product (whenever the product is tried to be added).

 ### UIUtilities
 ### UserControlCustomers

+* Müşterinin aldığı ürünler part cannot be tested right now
+* Other parts seem to be working

 ### UserControlProducts
 ### UserControlSales
 ### ValueConverters